dhurlburtusa/shortcuts/socket.io/socket.io-notes.md

 ## Overview

-A SocketIO server consists of one or more namespaces.
-Within each namespace, you can also define arbitrary channels, known as rooms, that sockets can `join` and `leave`.
+A SocketIO server consists of one or more namespaces, each of which represents a pool of connected sockets.
+Within each namespace, you can define arbitrary channels, known as rooms, that sockets can `join` and `leave`.

 **Default Namespace**